influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/recovery/user/list.md

 ---
 title: influxd recovery user list
+description: >
-description: The `influxd recovery user list` command ...
+  The `influxd recovery user list` command lists users stored on disk and outputs data associated with each user.
 menu:
   influxdb_2_1_ref:
     parent: influxd recovery user
 weight: 401
 ---

-List users
+The `influxd recovery user list` command lists users stored on disk and outputs data associated with each user.

 {{% note %}}
 This command can only be executed when the InfluxDB server (`influxd`) is not running.